So, what do content writers do?

 Search engine optimization makes it easier for search engine crawlers to find, crawl, and index website pages.

-If you follow the proper procedures and the website is in good shape, SEO content writing makes it possible for your content to appear when people search for specific terms.
+As an SEO content writer, your job includes writing content for search engines and humans.
+If you follow the proper procedures and the website is in good shape, SEO content writing makes your content appear when people search for specific queries.

 You should follow these SEO writing best practices.

 Content distribution is important for every new business.
 Some of your audience will like videos, and others will like images.
 You will have to use multiple channels to reach a large audience, especially in the early days.
-So it will be advisable to know how to convert one form of content to another.
+So, it will be advisable to know how to convert one form of content to another.

 For starters, Canva is your best friend.

-Learning how the social media algorithm works will let you understand the steps to take to get attention to your post.
+Learning how the social media algorithm works will let you understand the steps to get attention to your post.
 Many people say Twitter wants threads, and Instagram (now) likes short clips.
 TikTok is the home of short, exciting videos.

 Those are the fundamentals, but if you use any channel, try to grasp how it works.
 For example, what do people engage with?
 How does the algorithm distribute content?
 The answers to these questions will determine when, how often, and what you should create on that platform.